-The deadlines are generally around November 1 (for the applicant), November 7 (for the Department Chair's letter of recommendation), and November 15 (for the Dean's letter of recommendation).
-The official deadline is published each year by the Research Committee.
+The deadlines are November I (for the applicant), November 7 (for the head of the curriculum area's letter), and November I5 (for the Dean's letter).
 Applications must be submitted on or before the deadline.
 Late applications will NOT be reviewed.